preist-nvidia/newton/README.md

 ## Development

-See the [installation guide](https://newton-physics.github.io/newton/guide/installation.html) for instructions on how to setup and get started.
+See the [installation guide](https://newton-physics.github.io/newton/guide/installation.html) for instructions on how to set up and get started.

 ## Examples